 This course will prepare students to take the Federal Aviation Administration (FAA) Certified Flight Instructor (CFI) exam.
 Topics include special training procedures such as stall and spin awareness, performance and aerodynamics.
 Syllabus and lesson plans will be developed for flight maneuvers and aerodynamic theories in accordance with FAA teachings.
 A grade of "C" or better is required to complete this course, unless it is taken as an elective.
 The relevant FAA-CFI written exam must be successfully passed to complete this course.
 Additional training for the FAA written exam is given as part of a laboratory experience.
-FAA RATP Qualified Prerequisite: A grade of C or better in FLT330.
+FAA RATP Qualified Prerequisite: A grade of C or better in FLT330, FLT330L or FLT 330 AS, FLT330 ASL.